crxig-rxberts/shared-infra/README.md

 Each service has a requirements.txt for dependencies and a compose.yml that can be used to spin up local dynamodb tables by using the following command at a service root.

 `docker compose up`

+The services run on the same port as they are intended to be seperate, due to this you would be required to migrate one when running both services locally.